Avoid These 5 Common Mistakes Of Winter Running

 In Summer, you can get away with running in general leisure wear.
 But in Winter you really need to think about running kit.
 Invest in some layers and technical fabrics so don’t overheat (or freeze!)
 Several layers are better than one bulky jacket.
 Add a hat, some gloves, and some decent running socks to your kit list.

 4) Have a varied training plan – stay flexible

 In Summer, you can set off for long runs safe in the knowledge that the weather is unlikely to change.
 But in Winter, you don’t have the luxury of long daylight hours and steady temperatures.
 So leave the longer runs for Spring.
-Winter is a great time to mix it up with hill sprint sessions, treadmill work, interval training, or even track sessions if you have access to a running track.
+Winter is a great time to mix it up with hill sprint sessions, treadmill work or interval training.
 You’ll boost your fitness, burn lots of calories, and never get bored!

 5) Always warm up properly – avoid injury